saltant-org/saltant/docs/source/using/api-usage.rst

 Session authentication is used with the browsable API.
 To authenticate yourself, you simply need to log in.

 ..
-Footnotes
-.. [#redoc-spec] Note: the API reference isn't 100% accurate.
-It errs
-    with two relatively unimportant details, which you probably won't notice.

-..
 API links
 .. _mwiens91.github.io/saltant: https://mwiens91.github.io/saltant/